 The standard flowmeters provide 15 L/min, while in an alternative site, it can be as little as 0.25-5.0 L/min.

-You should select a calibrated low-flow flowmeter.
+They should select calibrated low-flow flowmeters.

 A simple unheated bubble humidifier.